Javingka/cardano-node-notes/plutus-playground/plutus-code/code-disection/plutus/transaction.md

 # Transaction
-A transaction in Cardano is something that receives an arbitrry number of Unspent Transaction Outputs (UTxO) and deliver a specified number of utcos.
+A transaction in Cardano is something that receives an arbitrry number of Unspent Transaction Outputs (UTxO) and deliver a specified number of UTxOs.

 A rule of thumb with Transactions is that the amount of inputs values has to be always equals to the amounts of output values.